Can you make your (guy) friend with benefits fall for you?

-No woman or girl can “survive” a friends with benefits relationship.
+Because almost no woman can “survive” a friends with benefits relationship.

-No matter how great a FWB relationship seems at first (having your cake and eating it too?
+No matter how great an FWB relationship seems at first (having your cake and eating it too?
 Yum!), at a certain point you realize that you can’t go on without choosing a direction:

 1. Becoming his girlfriend